Items tagged "Wings of the Morning": 162

 Located on the northwest corner of Normandy and Woodward Avenue in Royal Oak, Michigan, the building served as Fredericks' studio for over 50 years.

-View of "Persephone" (Bacchante), "Wings of the Morning," "Night and Day Fountain" and "The Boy and Bear" in the Sculpture Garden at the Marshall M. Fredericks Sculpture Museum
+View of bronze Persephone (Bacchante) in the Sculpture Garden of the Marshall M. Fredericks Sculpture Museum.tif